Direct Extraction Metallurgy

 cost advantages provided by the physical location of our FOXTROT Resource,

-Search Minerals committed early to look at the extraction metallurgy as an
+Search Minerals committed early to look at its extraction metallurgy as an

 opportunity to do more to position as a low-cost supplier.
 Under the leadership of

-Dr. David Dreisinger, Search Director and Vice President of Metallurgy, and
+Dr. David Dreisinger, Search V.P. of Metallurgy, and

 with investment garnered from Federal and Provincial Government programs,

-Search has developed a breakthrough Direct Extraction Metallurgical Process
+Search developed its breakthrough Direct Extraction Metallurgical Process

 Simpler is Better

-After conducting numerous bench scale tests, Search developed an extraction process that provided a high quality rare earth oxide concentrate simply by crushing and treating the mineralized rock.
-This simpler process effectively eliminates the grinding and wet flotation stages of a more conventional extraction process reducing the amount of capital equipment required and the amount of electricity and chemical reagents used in operations.
+Search's Direct Extraction process provides a high purity rare earth oxide concentrate simply by crushing and treating the mineralized rock.
+This process effectively eliminates the grinding and wet flotation stages of a more conventional extraction processes, reducing the amount of capital equipment required and the amount of electricity and chemical reagents used in operations.

-An additional advantage of this process is the elimination of a wet tailings pond.
-The tailing from this process are in the form of a dry stackable residue which reduces the overall mine footprints and provides the opportunity to return tailings to the open pit area at the time of remediation.
+An additional advantage is the elimination of a wet tailings pond.
+The waste material from this process is in the form of a dry stackable residue which reduces the overall mine footprint and provides the opportunity to return tailings to the open pit area at the time of remediation.

 How Direct Extraction Works

-The mill feed is crushed to 3.45 mm and treated with relatively small amounts of sulfuric acid in a kiln at 200°C (low temperature) to render the REE water-soluble.
+The mill feed is finely crushed and treated with relatively small amounts of sulfuric acid in a kiln at 180°C (low temperature) to render the REE water-soluble.
 After water leaching, the REE solution is purified by neutralizing the remaining acid.
 The REE are then precipitated into a concentrate using sodium carbonate.
 The rare earth carbonate is then re-dissolved in hydrochloric acid to reject remaining impurities.
 The REE are then precipitate again as a high- grade 98.99% oxide concentrate.